 Eliminate bad passwords in your organization

-Industry leaders tell you not to use the same password in multiple places, to make it complex, and to not make it simple like Password123.
-How can organizations guarantee that their users are following guidance?
-How can they make sure users aren't using common passwords or passwords that are known to be included in recent data breaches?
+Industry leaders tell you not to use the same password in multiple places, to make it complex, and to not make it simple like “Password123”.
+How can organizations guarantee that their users are following best-practice guidance?
+How can they make sure users aren't using weak passwords, or even variations on weak passwords?

 Global banned password list

-Some organizations may want to take security one step further by adding their own customizations on top of the global banned password list in what Microsoft calls the custom banned password list.
-Enterprise customers like Contoso could then choose to block variants of their brand names, company-specific terms, or other items.
+Some organizations may want to improve security even further by adding their own customizations on top of the global banned password list in what Microsoft calls the custom banned password list.
+Microsoft recommends that terms added to this list are primarily focused on organizational-specific terms such as:

 The custom banned password list and the ability to enable on-premises Active Directory integration is managed using the Azure portal.